decarlof/simEpics/docs/source/install.rst

 - Download in ~/epics `assemble_synApps <https://github.com/EPICS-synApps/assemble_synApps/blob/18fff37055bb78bc40a87d3818777adda83c69f9/assemble_synApps>`_.sh
 - Edit the assemble_synApps.sh script as follows:

-    #.
-Set EPICS_BASE to point to the location of EPICS base.
-This could be on APSshare (the default), or a local version you built.

     For simepics you need (X-Y-Z are the latest versions)

     #.
 ASYN=RX-Y